Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Sustainability

-Actinomycetes are resistant to drying out, especially their spores.
-At a temperature of 70-80 ° C, actinomycetes die after 5 minutes, the sun's rays kill them after 3 hours, 5% chloramine solution - after 3 hours, 5% lysol solution - after 30 minutes, 3% formaldehyde solution - after 20 minutes.
+Actinomycetes are resistant to desiccation, especially their spores.
+At a temperature of 70-80°C, actinomycetes die after 5 minutes, Sun rays kill them after 3 hours, 5% chloramine solution - after 3 hours, 5% Lysol solution - after 30 minutes, 3% formaldehyde solution - after 20 minutes.

 Pathogenicity and pathogenesis

-Spread.
+Spreading.
 The causative agent of actinomycosis is widespread in nature.
-It is found in soil, water, rotting fruits, grains of cereals, in animal organisms in the oral cavity, the hollows of the teeth, in the tonsils, in the upper respiratory tract, urinary tract.
+It is found in soil, water, rotting fruits, cereal grains, in animal organisms in the oral cavity, dental cavities, tonsils, in the upper respiratory tract, and urinary tract.

-Infection occurs through the penetration of the pathogen in violation of the integrity of the skin, through the mucous membrane of the oral cavity, pharynx or intestines.
-The pathogen spreads through the blood through the body, forming metastases in the internal organs, bone tissue or skin.
+Infection occurs through penetration of the pathogen when the integrity of the skin is broken, through the mucous membrane of the oral cavity, pharynx or intestines.
+The pathogen spreads throughout the body through the bloodstream, forming metastases in internal organs, bone tissue or skin.

-Actinomycosis affects cattle, but can affect pigs, horses, goats, dogs, rabbits.
+Actinomycosis affects large cattle, but can infect pigs, horses, goats, dogs, and rabbits.

 Pathogenesis.
-Once in damaged tissues, actinomycetes settle at the site of introduction or migrate through the intercellular spaces into various tissues.
-Through damaged lymphatic vessels, the pathogen reaches the lymph nodes, and once in the blood, reaches various parts of the body.
-At the site of the introduction of actinomycetes, colonies are formed in the form of druses.
-On the periphery of the druse, the mycelium forms a dense plexus, and in the center it is more rare.
+Once in damaged tissue, actinomycetes settle at the site of penetration or migrate through the intercellular spaces into various tissues.
+For damaged lymphatic vessels The pathogen reaches the lymph nodes, and once it enters the bloodstream, it reaches various parts of the body.
+At the site where actinomycetes invade, colonies in the form of drusen are formed.
+Along the periphery of the drusen, the mycelium forms a dense plexus, and in the center it is more sparse.

-In the actinomycotic focus, proliferative phenomena develop, accompanied by the formation of granulation tissue.
-In the center of the infiltrate, purulent softening of tissues occurs, which leads to a breakthrough of pus outward.
+In an actinomycosis lesion, proliferative phenomena develop, accompanied by the formation of granulation tissue.
+In the center of the infiltrate, purulent softening of the tissue occurs, which leads to the breakthrough of pus to the outside.

 Laboratory diagnostics

-Diagnosis is by clinical signs and by the presence of drusen at the site of the swelling.
-For this purpose, microscopy of stained and unstained preparations from pus, histological sections of pieces of affected tissues is performed.
+The diagnosis is made based on clinical signs and the presence of drusen in areas of swelling.
+For this purpose, microscopy of stained and unstained preparations from pus and histological sections of pieces of affected tissue are performed.

-Isolation of a pure culture and biological assay are rare.
+Isolation of a pure culture and bioassay are rarely carried out.

-The duration of a full laboratory study is 15-20 days, microscopic - 1 day.
+The duration of a complete laboratory study is 15-20 days, microscopic - 1 day.

-After the transferred disease does not form, the disease may recur.
-In recovered animals, precipitins, agglutinins, KS antibodies are formed in the blood, which are not indicators of resistance.
-In the course of the disease, delayed-type hypersensitivity develops.
+After past illness does not form, the disease may recur.
+In animals that have recovered from the disease, precipitins, agglutinins, and KS antibodies are formed in the blood, which are not indicators of resistance.
+During the course of the disease, delayed-type hypersensitivity develops.

-For treatment, antibiotics can be used in combination with sulfa drugs.
+For treatment, antibiotics can be used in combination with sulfonamide drugs.

-Iodine therapy gives good results, especially in the initial stage before the formation of an actinomycotic abscess.
+Iodine therapy gives good results, especially in the initial stage before the formation of actinomycosis abscess.

 Actinomycosis is an infectious disease caused by actinomycetes (radiant fungi).
-It proceeds in an acute and chronic form, manifests itself as dense granulomas, fistulas and abscesses, affects the skin and internal organs.
-For diagnostics, inoculation on nutrient media is used, it allows you to detect the characteristic mycelium in the separated and the growth of specific colonies.
-For treatment, immunostimulants and antibiotics are used, ultraviolet irradiation of the skin and electrophoresis are prescribed.
-In severe cases, surgical intervention is required - treatment of fistulas, opening of abscesses, drainage of the affected cavities.
+It occurs in acute and chronic forms, manifests itself as dense granulomas, fistulas and abscesses, affecting the skin and internal organs.
+For diagnosis, inoculation on nutrient media is used; it allows one to detect characteristic mycelium in the discharge and the growth of specific colonies.
+For treatment, immunostimulants and antibiotics are used, skin irradiation with ultraviolet light and electrophoresis are prescribed.
+In severe cases it is required surgical intervention– treatment of fistulas, opening of abscesses, drainage of affected cavities.

 Features of actinomycosis

 The causative agents of actinomycosis are the radiant fungi Actinomyces albus, Actinomyces bovis, Actinomyces israelu, Actinomyces violaceus.
-In the presence of a nutrient medium, they actively reproduce and form colonies of various shapes with projections similar to rays.
+In the presence of a nutrient medium, they actively multiply and form colonies of various shapes with protrusions similar to rays.
 This type of pathogenic microorganisms is found not only in humans, but also in animals.
-Most often - in the form of yellowish lumps (druses) with a diameter of 1-2 mm.
-When viewed through a microscope, clusters of mycelium filaments are visible in the center of the lumps, and bulges in the form of flasks at the edges.
-There are druses without radial protrusions.
+Most often - in the form of yellowish lumps (drusen) with a diameter of 1-2 mm.
+When examined through a microscope, clusters of mycelial filaments are visible in the center of the lumps, and flask-shaped swellings are visible at the edges.
+There are drusen without radiate projections.
 Radiant mushrooms die when exposed to benzylpenicillin, chloramphenicol, streptomycin, tetracycline, erythromycin.
 The incubation period can last from several days to several years.
 Therefore, for a long time, the state of health with actinomycosis does not worsen, and the disease does not manifest itself in any way.

 There are more than ten clinical forms of actinomycosis: